 The Privacy, Data Protection and Cybersecurity Law Review: Denmark

 Similar to other countries in Europe, Denmark has passed legislation designed to supplement the requirements of the EU General Data Protection Regulation (GDPR),2 which came into force on 25 May 2018.
-In Denmark, the main regulation concerning processing of personal data is the GDPR and the Danish supplementary act, the Data Protection Act,3 which came into force on 23 May 2018.
+In Denmark, the main legislation concerning processing of personal data is the GDPR and the Danish supplementary act, the Data Protection Act,3 which came into force on 23 May 2018.

-In addition to the rules of the GDPR, the Data Protection Act and national practice implements certain derogations concerning the processing of personal data, especially in respect of processing of personal data within the employment sector and the processing of national registration numbers.
+In addition to the rules of the GDPR, the Data Protection Act and national practice implement certain derogations concerning the processing of personal data, especially in respect of processing of personal data within the employment sector and the processing of national registration numbers.
 The Danish Act on Processing Personal Data that implemented Directive 95/46 EC came into force in 2002.
-But despite the fact that the Danish data protection regulation is more than 15 years old, not much attention was paid to data protection in Denmark until the GDPR was passed in 2016.
+But despite the fact that the Danish data protection regulation is nearly 20 years old, not much attention was paid to data protection in Denmark until the GDPR was passed in 2016.
 The term 'data protection' was basically unheard of in the general Danish population and in most companies before 2017–2018.
 Thus, the GDPR has been the dominant topic in recent years in terms of compliance.

 Since the implementation of the GDPR, Danish companies have generally continuously invested substantial resources in data protection compliance, mainly for commercial and legal risk management reasons.